 No, because there is another user object cached which holds all user profile specific information, including his language setting.
 Therefore, user criteria scripts are only looking for the value in the cache and not performing any database queries.

-Fix compatibility issues for SNOW unsupported unique
+Fix compatibility issues for SN unsupported unique corporate applications

 First you will need to modify one ACL rule.
 Elevate your role